-So yes, if you want to have a game that reaches a global market and maximize its success, you need localizing content of your game.
+So yes, if you want to have a game that reaches a global market and maximize its success, you need to localize the content of your game.

 6. Which localization languages should I choose?

-When expanding on the major gaming markets, the translation and localization teams group the most important languages in two categories:
+When expanding into the major gaming markets, the translation and localization teams group the most important languages into two categories:

 - EFIGS (English, French, Italian, German, and Spanish) – when you want to reach the USA, Latin America, Australia, and Europe

 - CJK (Chinese, Japanese and Korean) – when you want to enter the Asian markets

 These groupings act as a useful guide, but your ideal market depends on the nature and audience of your game.